-The Mawangdui Han Tombs stand out among the city's multitude of must-sees is the notable archaeological finds in Mawangdui Han Tombs in eastern Changsha, containing the mummified remains of a woman from the Western Han Dynasty.
-On top of this, the Hunan Provincial Museum has more than 110,000 artefacts, ranging from the Neolithic Age to the Qing Dynasty, as well as more objects from the tombs themselves.
+The Mawangdui Han Tombs stand out among the city's many must-see attractions.
+They contain the mummified remains of a woman from the Western Han Dynasty.
+Added to this, the Hunan Provincial Museum has more than 110,000 artefacts, ranging from the Neolithic Age to the Qing Dynasty, as well as more objects from the tombs themselves.

-While replete with historical treasures, the city itself is modern and vibrant, thanks largely to a rebuilding period after the Sino-Japanese War and a widespread fire in 1938.
-Changsha is known as a 'garden city', with a green programme helping to better the environment and its dynamics with urban areas.
-Magnolias and blossoms spring up throughout the region and during spring, the surrounding fields bloom with colourful rape flowers.
-Nevertheless, it still has a buzzing commercial district with dozens of high rises and financial centres.
+Historical significance aside, Changsha is modern and vibrant, thanks largely to a rebuilding period after the Sino-Japanese War and a widespread fire in 1938.
+It's also known as a 'garden city', following the influence of a green programme begun to better the environment and its dynamics with urban areas.
+Magnolias and blossoms spring up throughout the region.
+That said, the city still has a buzzing commercial district, with dozens of high rises and financial centres.

-For those looking to relax in nature, the Mt Dawei National Forest Park offers clear waterfalls, running streams and mountaintop lakes.
-There is also the option of the scenic Huan Martyr's Park, a pleasant lake dedicated to those who passed away creating the communist government.
-Alternatively, thrill seekers will love bungee jumping at the Window of the World.
+For visitors looking to relax in nature, the Mount Dawei National Forest Park offers clear waterfalls, running streams and mountaintop lakes.
+Huan Martyr's Park is another option.
+The pleasant lake is dedicated to those who passed away creating the communist government.
+Thrill seekers will love bungee jumping at the Window of the World.

 Become our Changsha Travel Expert

 We are looking for contributors for our Changsha travel guide.
 If you are a local, a regular traveller to Changsha or a travel professional with time to contribute and answer occasional forum questions, please contact us.